 Officer presiding, including the name of the secretary who wrote the minutes

 Attendance – The WG Secretary reports the attendance (name, affiliation, met attendance requirement) in the full working group minutes as a report published from the electronic attendance system.
-Sub-group secretaries shall include attendance records for any meeting held outside a WG Session (e.g. teleconference meeting).
+Subgroup secretaries shall include attendance records for any meeting held outside a WG Session (e.g. teleconference meeting).
 The attendance list shall include only the name and affiliation of each meeting attendee.

 Call to order, chair’s remarks